th-koeln-iet/pqse_concept_pann/README.md

 - "PV Inverter 33kW", source: doi: 10.2172/1894588
   - nodes: 9, 32, 35

-The harmonic spectra used are all part of EVs@Scale Next-Gen Profiles, US Dept. of Energy.
+The harmonic spectra of electric vehicles used in this work were measured in the EVs@Scale Next-Gen Profiles, US Dept. of Energy.